francoismichel/ssh3-spec/draft-michel-ssh3.md

 # Introduction

 The SSH protocol {{SSH-ARCH}} provides a secure way to access computers remotely over an untrusted network.
-SSH is currently the most popular way to access Unix-based hosts remotely.
+SSH is currently the most popular way to access Unix hosts and network equipment remotely.
 Built atop the unencrypted TCP protocol, SSH proposes its own mechanisms to establish a secure channel {{SSH-TRANSPORT}} and perform user authentication {{SSH-AUTH}}.
-Once the secure session is established and the user is authenticated and authorized, SSH runs the Connection protocol to run and manage remote processes and functionnalities executed on the remote host {{SSH-CONNECT}}.
+Once the secure session is established and the user is authenticated and authorized, SSH uses the Connection protocol to run and manage remote processes and functionalities executed on the remote host {{SSH-CONNECT}}.
 Among others, SSH provides different services such as remote program execution, shell access and TCP port forwarding.
-This document defines mechanisms to run the SSH Connection protocol
-{{SSH-CONNECT}} over HTTP/3 connections and uses the name "SSH3" to refer to this solution.
-The secure channel establishment is performed using QUIC TLS while user authentication is performed using existing HTTP authentication schemes, simplifying significantly the design of the SSH protocol itself. {{ssh3-architecture-goal}} compares the SSHv2 current architecture (top) and the architectural goal of this document (bottom).
-One benefit of the approach is that the HTTP and QUIC layers can evolve independently of SSH.
-For instance, new encryption and MAC algorithms can be added to TLS and used in SSH3 without impacting the specification or adding new codepoints in SSH3 for these new algorithms.
+{{ssh2-architecture}} provides a graphical representation of the SSHv2 protocol stack.

 ~~~~